zaigie/palworld-server-tool/README.en.md

      path: "/path/to/you/Level.sav" # Save file path
      decode_path: "/path/to/your/sav_cli" # Save file parsing tool path, usually in the same directory as pst
      sync_interval: 120 # Interval for syncing data from save file, in seconds, recommended >= 120
+   manage: # manage configuration
+     kick_non_whitelist: false # is the player not in whitelist then kick
    ```

 ##### Run